oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/7-transform-data.md

     ![screenshot of data statistics](images/image53_transform_stats.png)

 For now, it is just a cursory data glance.
-We will need to use the **DATA ANALYSIS** tool to analyze this data and find many interesting patterns.
+We will need to use the **Data Analysis** tool to analyze this data and find many interesting patterns.

 ## Task 4: How to debug